 Surveys: Keep your surveys simple and straight to the point.
 It is likely going to be a cold night and you and your volunteers are hoping to survey as many individuals as possible.
 Figure out what data you need to collect and keep your survey trimmed down to collect that data.
 HUD model survey templates are thorough, in-depth and a great place to start gathering some examples of questions and answers.

 Mobile Solutions: Trying to read other’s handwriting (that was written in the dark) and enter the information into a CRM can be tedious, not to mention frustrating.
-Ditch the clipboards, eliminate data entry and go mobile!
-Additional perks to going mobile:
+Ditch the clipboards, eliminate data entry and go mobile:

 Additionally, checkout the PIT count work we’ve done in the past.